ddambreville/easy_plot/Read_me.txt

         If not specified, the default configuration file is "easy_plot.cfg".

 [-a ABSCISSA] (optional) define abscissa of curves.
 It must be the same as in
         cvs file.
-If not specified, the default abscissa is Time.
+If not specified, the default abscissa is Time (note : if you use time instead of Time, you have to specify it).

 [-rx RESOLUTION] (optional) define resolution in x of window.
         If not specified, the default resolution is 1920.